oslabs-beta/Hyperion/API.md

 ### Add a new database to user's list

 POST to `/api/db/new` with a request body.
-You can use either a connection string or connection parameters.
-JSON example:
+You can use either a connection string or connection parameters, but not both.
+JSON example using URI:
 ```JSON
 {
   "dbInfo": {